OpenMoonRay/openmoonray-docs/docs/moonray/materials/UsdPreviewSurface.md

   default: 0.0

   <p>Use 1 for metallic surfaces and 0 for non-metallic.
 If metallic is 1, then both F0 (reflectivity at 0 degree incidence) and edge F90 reflectivity will simply be the Albedo.
 If metallic is 0, then Albedo is ignored in the calculation of F0 and F90; F0 is derived from ior via ( (1-ior)/(1+ior) )^2 and F90 is white.
-In between, we interpolate.<\p>
+In between, we interpolate.</p>

   <h3>normal</h3>